 The nature of the appointment - whether child's attorney or best interests attorney - should reflect the court's individualized assessment of the child's interests and developmental level and the court's needs in the particular proceeding.
-Ordinarily, a child's attorney should be appointed for a child capable of considered judgment, while a best interests attorney would be appropriate for a preverbal or very young child incapable of expressing a considered choice about issues that are relevant to the proceeding.
-The court should focus on the child's decision-making process rather than the child's choices themselves.
+Ordinarily, a best interests attorney would be appropriate for a preverbal or very young child incapable of meaningful communication, while a best interests attorney would be suitable for an adolescent child.
 The selection of the type of attorney, however, depends on the reasons for the appointment and the needs of the child and is not simply a function of the child's chronological age.